 Easter is quickly approaching and will be here before we know it.
 At our house we set out our Easter Baskets with a plate of carrots for the Easter Bunny to snack on during his visit.
 He then hides the baskets full of small goodies for each child to find the following morning.

 Each child has their own basket.
-This year I thought it would be fun to repurpose some old stuffed animals and make them into Easter Baskets.
+This year I thought it would be fun to repurpose some old stuffed animals and make our own DIY Easter Basket.
 We had this duck laying around just adding to our playroom clutter.
 I gave him a little makeover.
 You can too by following these simple directions.

 1/4 yard fabric (more or less depending on the size of the animal)